Igglybuff/awesome-piracy/readme.md

 - [youtube-dl](https://rg3.github.io/youtube-dl/) youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.
 - [youtube-dl-gui](https://mrs0m30n3.github.io/youtube-dl-gui/) A cross platform front-end GUI of the popular youtube-dl written in wxPython
 - [annie](https://github.com/iawia002/annie) Fast, simple and clean video downloader
-- [aria2](https://aria2.github.io/) a lightweight multi-protocol & multi-source command-line download utility.
+- [aria2](https://aria2.github.io/) A lightweight multi-protocol & multi-source command-line download utility.
+- [Persepolis](https://persepolisdm.github.io/) It is a front-end for aria2.
 - [ripme](https://github.com/RipMeApp/ripme) A album/video downloader with support for over 80 sites
 - [rdcli](https://github.com/ston3o/rdcli) The simple way to download and unrestrict DDL files, torrents and magnets using Real-Debrid